GitanshKothari/scotia-budget/PROJECT_STRUCTURE.md

 ## Project Overview

-Scotia Budget is a full-stack budgeting web application inspired by Scotiabank online banking.
-It allows users to track transactions, manage budgets, set savings goals, and analyze spending patterns through an intuitive dashboard.
+FinTracker is a full-stack budgeting web application that allows users to track transactions, manage budgets, set savings goals, and analyze spending patterns through an intuitive dashboard.

 ---